burnt-labs/burnt-networks/docs/strangelove-recommendations.md

 - 🍊 Engineering
 - 🩶 Partnerships

-### TODOS
-- what's the best way to use this information?
-Turn this doc into a...
-  - book format?
-  - tracking spreadsheet?
-  - backlog?
-- [JPB] ensure Dan{K,B} are in shared slack
-- [ ] pass a copy of this along

-I. Prepare
+I. The Road to Mainnet
 ---------------------------------

 0. 🍏 Testnet is running
-  - you should'a learned something, right?
-  ### Three things that surprised me about Testnet
-  1.________
-  2.________
-  3.________
+   - 🍊 [ ] Ensure the testnet has running smoothly for some time.
+   - 🍊 [ ] Ensure the testnet has been upgraded at least once.
+   - 🍊 [ ] Ensure the testnet has been attacked at least once.
+   - 🍊 [ ] Ensure the testnet has been crashed at least once.
+   - 🍊 [ ] The lessons learned on testnet will help you (maybe?) avoid crashing mainnet.

+1. 🍏 Unit and Integration testing
-1. 🍊 [ ] Ship the $MAINNET binary.
+   - 🍊 [ ] Ship the $MAINNET binary.
 It's fully-tested, right?
-    - 🍊 [ ] write [interchaintest][] e2e tests like your life depends on it (it does).
+   - 🍊 [ ] Write [interchaintest](https://github.com/strangelove-ventures/interchaintest) unit / integration tests for your network.
-  - oh, it isn't?
-2. 🍊 [ ] Create the `networks` Repository
+   - 🍊 [ ] Run the interchaintest in CI.
+It's passing, right?

+2. 🍏 Network Reference Documentation
-  - Create a network repository akin to [StrangeLove-Ventures/Noble-Networks][].
+   - 🍊 [ ] Create a `networks` Repository (this repo)
-  - This repository will be used for Genesis Transaction (gentx) collection, histl gen storage, and any other custom bootstrapping data.
-The [Cosmos Mainnet Repo][] and [OSMO Networks][] are also good examples.
-Include a `testnets` folder and a `mainnet`.

-  - DanB Q: multisig?
-    - Stride has cool scripts for making multisig easy for participants

-3. Validator Criteria Definition
+   - 🍊 [ ] Ensure all configuration about the network is available.
+   - 🍊 [ ] Build some tooling to lower the cognitive load on launch day.

+3. 🩶 Communicate with your Validators early and often
-- 🩶 [ ] Define and document the criteria for validator (val) participation.
+   - 🩶 [ ] Define and document the criteria for validator participation.
    - 🩶 [ ] Communicate these criteria clearly to potential validators.

-4. Gather key network launch details, memorialize in genesis file
+   - 🩶 [ ] Choose wisely.
+The network is only as secure as its laziest validators.
+   - 🩶 [ ] Define the initial stake with your Validator partnerships.

+4. 🍊 Run some Dress Rehearsals internally
+   - 🍊 [ ] Ensure anyone who's interested knows how to run a node.
+   - 🍊 [ ] Ensure everyone knows how to monitor the network.

+4. 🍏 Build out a tentative Genesis file
+  - 🍊 [ ] Export the config of your strongest surviving testnet
-  - 🍊 [ ] Create `genesis.json` (in `networks` repo) containing cap table (ie all the addresses w/ tokens and amounts)
+  - 🍊 [ ] Create a `genesis.json` file from the testnet's state, resetting all counters to zero.
-  - 🩶 this requires reaching out to investors to get data
-  * 🍏 takes 2-4 weeks
-  - get data
-  - map it
-  - memorialize it in `.json`

-  - Q: DanB: How did you select vals?
-    - 🍊 [ ] play around w/ config to optimize performance: wasm size, timeout, mempool, etc.
+  - 🍊 [ ] Practice collecting gentx's from team members.
-      - [DanB] gather some things we've tried and shared them

-  🍏 NB: MANY founders get wrapped up in this.
-Everybody gets excited, but doesn't actually put pen to paper until a very late hour...and then it's a Fire Drill.

-  - need this for validators
-  - Validators all need some number of tokens to get started.
-  - 🩶 meet w/ Vals about setting params (mint module, staking module)
-    - these can be changed by governance, but *now* is the time when you can do it easily.
-Everything else is downstream.
-    - 🩶🍊 [ ] start w/ sane defaults
+  - 🍊 [ ] Build the final `genesis.json` by running `collect-gentx`.
+  - 🍊 [ ] Ensure the `genesis.json` is valid and can be validated by a third party.

 II.
 Onboard the Validators